A25 Brasted and Sundridge average speed camera trial

 A temporary average speed camera trial is proposed for the villages of Brasted and Sundridge with Ide Hill, following many reports of speeding and aggressive driving on the A25 for many years.
 The A25 is also used by all types of traffic when incidents or maintenance occurs on the M25 which causes a significant increase in congestion, noise and damage to the road infrastructure.

 This trial has been encouraged and is supported by Brasted and Sundridge with Ide Hill Parishes.
 It accompanies the automatic speedwatch camera trial taking place in Brasted.
 The trial will also compliment the traffic calming measures implemented in Brasted.

 In order for the success of the trial to be determined, we conducted an extensive evaluation programme including resident surveys.
 We wanted to understand existing perceptions, views and attitudes of local residents before we installed the cameras and will follow up with another questionnaire when the trial is completed.
 We are currently collating and reviewing the results of the surveys.

 We are implementing the schemes on a trial basis as part of Kent’s Vision Zero Strategy.

-We will install the scheme week commencing 14 February, which will take 4 days.
-We expect that 2 other sites will be chosen to be included in the overall trial.
-We haven't chosen the other 2 sites yet.
+We installed the cameras in April 2022, for a minimum duration of 4 months, and they will be operating until a second site has the infrastructure in place.
+We expect 2 other sites will be chosen to be included in the overall trial, but we haven't chosen the sites yet.